public-square/psqr-wordpress/readme.md

 legal reasons.
 Those operating Virtual Public Squares are expected to delete any copies of content in either delete list.

+Wordpress functionality provides a delete button that does a 'hard' delete removal of information.

 The internet is forever, though, and it is not possible to ensure that every copy of a portable file has been deleted.
 Provenance travels with the content, and is thus also potentially preserved by someone, somewhere.